Clnall/ResourcesAndNotes/InterviewQuestions(C++)/45ConceptualCodingInterviewQuestions.md

 ### 32.)
 What is a conditional statement? <br>
 ### 33.)
 What is debugging? <br>
 ### 34.)
 What is recursion? <br>
+A class that calls itself with a break condition.
 ### 35.)
 What are the differences between linear and non-linear data structures? <br>